Ramsay Hunt Syndrome

 Imaging Studies

 Structural lesions can be ruled out by CT scan, MRI, or magnetic resonance (MR) angiography.
+Transcranial magnetic stimulation (TMS) may be clinically useful in gaining additional information about the prognostic status of the facial nerve.[18]

 Gadolinium enhancement of the vestibular and facial nerves on MRI has been described in Ramsay Hunt syndrome.

-Recent advances in clinical MRI images (eg, 3-Tesla MRI, multichannel phased array coil, 3-dimensional fluid-attenuated inversion recovery [3D-FLAIR]) allow the evaluation of subtle alterations at the level of the blood-labyrinthine barrier.[17]
-Precontrast hyperintesity and postcontrast enhancement 3D-FLAIR in facial nerve, vestibulococlea nerve and inner ear are correlated with clinical presentation.[18]
+Advances in clinical MRI images (eg, 3-Tesla MRI, multichannel phased array coil, 3-dimensional fluid-attenuated inversion recovery [3D-FLAIR]) allow the evaluation of subtle alterations at the level of the blood-labyrinthine barrier.[19]
+Precontrast hyperintesity and postcontrast enhancement 3D-FLAIR in facial nerve, vestibulococlea nerve and inner ear are correlated with clinical presentation.[20]

 Other Tests